WPML not installed and activated.

 BE AWARE

-Visitors are encouraged to appreciate the plants in the Park by observing and photographing the plants.
-Please note: It is illegal to pick wildflowers or any native plant material in Western Australia without a special permit from the Department of Conservation and Land Managment and then only in designated areas.
+Visitors are encouraged to appreciate the plants in the bushland park by observing and photographing the plants.
+Please note: It is illegal to pick wildflowers or any native plant material in Western Australia without a special permit.

 Please respect the animals and other Park users by keeping your dog on a lead at all times.